ItzMenna/ItzMenna/README.md

 ## 🏆 Route Academy Experience

-- Gained practical experience in AI and machine learning concepts.
+- Currently gaining practical experience in artificial intelligence and machine learning concepts.
-- Worked on real-world projects and hands-on labs.
+- Working on real-world projects and hands-on labs to apply theoretical knowledge.
-- Collaborated with peers and mentors to solve challenging problems.
+- Collaborating with peers and mentors to solve challenging problems.
-- Enhanced teamwork, communication, and project management skills.
+- Enhancing skills in teamwork, communication, and project management

 ## 🛠️ Languages & Tools